structured cabling low voltage wiring

 3. Redundancy

-Use redundancy in your low voltage network by making sure that each piece of equipment has more than one way to access a source of electricity.
-You might also choose to install a system of backup batteries, so that low-voltage products will function even in the case of a power outage.
+Use redundancy in your low-voltage network by making sure that each piece of equipment has more than one way to access a source of electricity.
+You might also choose to install a backup battery system so that low-voltage products will function even in the case of a power outage.

-Should I learn how to install structured cabling?
+Should you learn how to install structured cabling?

 If you want to attract more clients, you should learn how to install structured cabling.
 Because the specifics of low-voltage and high-voltage wiring are so different, clients often find that they have to hire two different installers.
 If you can handle both types of installation, your clients will be grateful — and you’ll be able to charge higher rates.

-Low voltage wiring codes are strict.
-While these ensure the safety of both installers and clients, it may take a long time to install structured cabling compared to its conventional counterpart.
+Low-voltage wiring codes are strict.
+While these ensure the safety of both installers and clients, it may take a long time to learn to install structured cabling.
 If you master it, though, that’s one more skill in your portfolio that you can use to get clients and take your business to new heights.

 ButterflyMX dealer program